Tag Archives: Angela Bassett

 Starring Angela Bassett, Patricia Arquette and Felicity Huffman, there’s a cliche or two and a cringe worthy moment here and there.
 Nevertheless, I found the glimpse into the empty nester experience worthwhile.

-I’m sure I smiled and maybe also laughed a few times as Otherhood played, but the film’s humour actually wasn’t my favourite part.
+I’m sure I smiled and maybe also laughed a few times as Otherhood played, but the film’s humour wasn’t my favourite part.
 I was mostly taken by the dysfunctional nature of the challenging relationships between the mother and son characters.
 Especially the ones played by Huffman and Jake Lacey.
 Their relationship reminded me of the saying ‘hurt people, hurt people’.
-The dynamic between them made me see that we’re all to an extent, hurt people trying with varying degrees of success not to let our hurt spill over onto others unfairly.
+The dynamic between them made me see that we’re all, to an extent, hurt people trying with varying degrees of success not to let our hurt spill over onto others unfairly.

 Watch Otherhood if you’re curious enough.